 Distribution

 Breeds mainly in central and southern Siberia and Mongolia.
-Entire population migrates and spends non-breeding season principally in eastern and southern India, Sri Lanka, south-eastern China, South-East Asia and New Guinea.
-Recorded on migration in eastern China, and occasionally Japan.
+The entire population migrates and spends the non-breeding season principally in eastern and southern India, Sri Lanka, south-eastern China, South-East Asia and New Guinea.
+Recorded on migration in eastern China and occasionally in Japan.
 Records in Australia mainly from the Top End of the Northern Territory and from north-western Western Australia.

 Habitat